ani-sha/gophertuts.io/content/gRPC/1-setup.md

   }
 }
 ```
-The above code uses the `net` package to create a server that listens on the PORT that we provided in the argument and logs an error (if any).
+The above code uses the `net` package to create a server that listens on the PORT which we provided in the argument and logs an error (if any).

 # Using the gRPC package
 The next step is to import the grpc package for golang and setting up the grpc server on top of the tcp connection we created above.